rlorigro/jungle_gym_cpp/README.md

 combines gradients from worker threads to update a shared parameter set.
 The shared parameter set is then distributed back to the workers.
 It is not lock-free as the original A3C paper claims to be, but it offers a reasonably low contention alternative for which each module in the neural network has a separate mutex associated with it.
-The A3CAgent class initializes a pool of single threaded A2CAgents which have a synchronization lambda function, for simplicity and modularity.
+The A3CAgent class initializes a thread pool of A2CAgents which have a synchronization lambda function, for simplicity and modularity.

 <p align="center">
   <img src="data/a3c_diagram.drawio.svg" alt="Description">